Tencent/loli_profiler/README_EN.md

 * QtCharts plugin installed
 * QT Creater 4.8 or higher
 * C++11 Compiler
-* Android NDK r16b or higher
+* Android NDK r16b or higher (If you want to build android plugin by hand)

 ## Links